thkl/hap-homematic/README.md

 All this runs on your RaspberryMatic / CCU3.
 You will not need any extra hardware.

 # Installation
-Download the latest addon (hap-homematic-x.x.xx.tar.gz) from https://github.com/thkl/hap-homematic/releases/latest/ and install it via system preferences.
+Download the latest addon (hap-homematic-x.x.xx.tar.gz) from https://github.com/thkl/hap-homematic/releases/latest/ and install it via system preferences to your ccu.

 A little bit later (the addon will install all other needed software) you will have a HomeKit button in your ccu system preference page.